Buying Vs Renting in NYC: What’s Your Best Option?

 What are Mortgage Rates Like?

-Of course, mortgage rates being low might mean that it's a great time to take out a mortgage.
+Of course, low mortgage rates might mean it's a great time to take out a mortgage.

-You can always try to refinance in the future if you've taken out a loan with higher rates but you can avoid all the hassles of refinancing by borrowing at low rates, to begin with.
+You can always try to refinance in the future if you've taken out a loan with higher rates, but you can avoid all the hassles of refinancing by borrowing at low speeds.

-While we all want the best deal whether it comes to home prices or mortgage rates, it's also important to remember that what sounds high to you may actually be low from a historical perspective.
+While we all want the best deal regarding home prices or mortgage rates, it's also important to remember that what sounds high to you may be low from a historical perspective.

-A rate of 4.6% may sound high-ish compared to a mortgage interest rate of 3.5%.
+A rate of 4.6% may sound higher than a mortgage interest rate of 3.5%.

-However, the rate can get over 3 times that.
-In fact, in the early 1980s, the rate was above 16%.
+However, the rate can get over three times that.
+In the early 1980s, the rate was above 16%.

-Taking out a mortgage in the past has not always been affordable.
+In the past, taking out a mortgage has not always been affordable.

-Furthermore, low rates may not matter at all if home prices are at an all-time high.
+Furthermore, low rates may not matter if home prices are at an all-time high.

 Is Demand High or Low in the NYC Real Estate Market?

-If you are looking at a situation where demand is high but there is low inventory, it might signal that it's a bad time to buy.
+If you are looking at a situation where demand is high, but there is low inventory, it might signal that it's the wrong time to buy.

-Competing with a lot of other buyers in the market when there are few properties may lead to bidding wars.
+Competing with many other buyers when there are few properties may lead to bidding wars.

-It's easy to get caught up in a buying frenzy when you start hearing of several friends and/or family looking to buy.
+Getting caught up in a buying frenzy is easy when you hear of several friends and family looking to buy.

 That excitement usually rubs off, especially when rates are low.